prachijindall/assignment-sampling-/README.md

 e) K-Nearest Neighbors (KNN)
 Classifies a sample by majority vote of its k closest neighbors in feature space.
 It's simple, non-parametric, and adapts to any data distribution without assumptions.
-Classifies a sample by majority vote of its k closest neighbors in feature space.
-It's simple, non-parametric, and adapts to any data distribution without assumptions.